ramsoltani/takeda-cicd/README.md

 The following variables are defined in the file:

-*ansible_connection*: The connection method for Ansible, set to SSH *ansible_user*: The username to use for SSH connection, populated with the value of cluster_data.ssh_username *ansible_become*: Whether to become a privileged user after connecting via SSH, set to true *ansible_ssh_private_key_file*: The path to the SSH private key to use for authentication, populated with the value of cluster_data.ssh_key
+*ansible_connection*: The connection method for Ansible, set to SSH

+*ansible_user*: The username to use for SSH connection, populated with the value of cluster_data.ssh_username

+*ansible_become*: Whether to become a privileged user after connecting via SSH, set to true

+*ansible_ssh_private_key_file*: The path to the SSH private key to use for authentication, populated with the value of cluster_data.ssh_key

-*ccloud_kafka_enabled*: A flag to indicate whether to enable the use of Confluent Cloud Kafka broker *ccloud_kafka_bootstrap_servers*: The bootstrap server for Confluent Cloud Kafka broker *ccloud_kafka_key*: The API key for Confluent Cloud Kafka broker authentication *ccloud_kafka_secret*: The API secret for Confluent Cloud Kafka broker authentication *ccloud_schema_registry_enabled*: A flag to indicate whether to enable the use of Confluent Cloud Schema Registry *ccloud_schema_registry_url*: The URL of Confluent Cloud Schema Registry *ccloud_schema_registry_key*: The API key for Confluent Cloud Schema Registry authentication
+*ccloud_kafka_enabled*: A flag to indicate whether to enable the use of Confluent Cloud Kafka broker

+*ccloud_kafka_bootstrap_servers*: The bootstrap server for Confluent Cloud Kafka broker

+*ccloud_kafka_key*: The API key for Confluent Cloud Kafka broker authentication

+*ccloud_kafka_secret*: The API secret for Confluent Cloud Kafka broker authentication

+*ccloud_schema_registry_enabled*: A flag to indicate whether to enable the use of Confluent Cloud Schema Registry

+*ccloud_schema_registry_url*: The URL of Confluent Cloud Schema Registry

+*ccloud_schema_registry_key*: The API key for Confluent Cloud Schema Registry authentication

 ccloud_schema_registry_secret: The API secret for Confluent Cloud Schema Registry authentication

 kafka_connect_cluster_name: The name of the Kafka Connect cluster to which the connector belongs

-kafka_connect_custom_java_args: Custom Java arguments to pass to the Kafka Connect worker process, commented out by default
+kafka_connect_custom_java_args: Custom Java arguments to pass to the Kafka Connect worker process

 kafka_connect_confluent_hub_plugins: A list of Confluent Hub plugins to add to the Kafka Connect worker process

 # hosts-dev.yml